 Investing Software Services

-An example of such a provider is NSR Invest, who entered the P2P investing software services market last year.
+An example of such a provider is NSR Invest, which entered the P2P investing software services market in 2015

 - Lending Robot